l1cash/XLArig/README.md

 # XLArig

 XLArig is a high performance Scala (XLA) CPU miner, with official support for Windows.
-Forked from XMRig for Monero and other cryptonight currencies.
+Forked from XLARig for Monero and other cryptonight currencies.

 <img src="https://i.imgur.com/g4DrWXl.png" width="670" >